 Tax profession focus

-I am very heartened by the Commissioner’s ‘great interest’ in the influence of tax professionals over 19 million people.
+I am very heartened by the Commissioner’s ‘great interest’ in the influence of tax professionals on over 19 million people.
 I would like to think that this is a turning point in the way the ATO views the tax profession.
-If the Commissioner is genuine in this ‘great interest’ it could unlock some very effective solutions to problems the ATO faces.
+If the Commissioner is genuine about this ‘great interest’ it could unlock some very effective solutions to problems the ATO faces.

 I have long stated that one of the key methods of improving the administration and working of the Australian system is to recognise the pivotal role that tax and BAS agents occupy and ensure they are provided with every available facility to operate the tax system efficiently.